tomheon/git_by_a_bus/README.md

 ## History

-Git by a Bus was developed at HubSpot.
+I originally developed Git by a Bus at HubSpot, who kindly allowed me to open source it.

 Motivation and description of the algorithm are here: